-Q1: How many new member kids (students) are added to the program every year?
+Q1: How many new member teenagers (students) are added to the program every year?

 A: It depends on the available coaching bandwidth.
 While there is no fixed number, we have typically been able to add new kids to the program every year.